cair/TsetlinMachineBook/README.md

-# An Introduction to Tsetlin Machines - Exercise Solutions
+# An Introduction to Tsetlin Machines

 Jupyter notebooks for the book "An Introduction to Tsetlin Machines" (https://tsetlinmachine.org).